In the community

 40 Years Young!

-Goulbourn Jubilee Singers have been singing for 40 years.
-Click here to see what we’ve been doing all those years!
-GJS Chronicles
+We’ve been singing for a long time.
+Read our GJS Chronicles to find out what we’ve been doing all those years!

 Our Spring 2015 concert was fun from first rehearsal to last line of the finale.
 Featuring familiar TV themes and songs from major motion pictures, which lent itself to choreography and props, most audience members could sing along throughout the show.
 We premiered a new arrangement of classic Canadian TV themes (everything from Don Messer’s Jubilee to Skinamarinky doo).